bmcmahen/cast/Readme.md

 # Cast.js

 With Cast you can easily create beautiful, animated grid layouts.
 Supply an array and receive grid positions for rendering your own views... or let Cast render them for you.
-Cast is inspired by [Isotope](https://github.com/desandro/isotope) but with less ambition.
+Cast is inspired by [Isotope](https://github.com/desandro/isotope) but is somewhat less ambitious.

 ## Installation

-Cast can be built through the use of Components.
-If you don't already have Component installed, install it using NPM.
+Cast can be used as a Component.
+To use it, you'll need to install Component via npm:

 	$ npm install -g component

-Navigate to your directory, install it, and build it.
+Navigate to your project directory, install Cast, and build the installed components.

-	$ component install bmcmahen/grid-it
+	$ component install bmcmahen/cast
 	$ component build

-This produces a `build.js` file in the `build` folder.
+This produces a `build.js` file inside the `build` folder.
 Attach this script to your HTML file.

 ## API